Fujifilm GF 20-35mm f/4 R WR Review

 Conclusion

-I am usually careful with comments like “slam dunk” or “hit a home run” but I think these expressions would be rather fitting for the GF 20-35mm f/4 R WR.
+I am usually careful with comments like “slam dunk” or “hit a home run,” but I think these expressions would fit the GF 20-35mm f/4 R WR.
 It feels like a no-fuss lens where nothing gets in the way of making great images.

-If you are a landscape photographer it will not break your back or take up too much room in your pack.
-It is weather-sealed and handles the elements in challenging shooting conditions.
+If you are a landscape photographer, it will not break your back or take up too much room in your pack.
+It is weather-sealed and can withstand the elements in challenging shooting conditions.

-If you are an architecture or interior photographer the GF 20-35mm covers a very useful focal length range.
+If you are an architecture or interior photographer, the GF 20-35mm covers a crucial focal length range.

-It would be nice if the lens had a max f-stop of f/2.8 and if you own either the GFX 50S or GFX 50R, I am sure you would have welcomed OIS, an optical image stabilizer, in this lens as well.
+It would have been nice if the lens had a maximum f-stop of f/2.8.
+If you own either the GFX 50S or GFX 50R, I am sure you would have welcomed OIS, an optical image stabilizer, in this lens as well.
 But the fact is, it would have made the lens cumbersomely large and most likely even more expensive.

-I predict that all future GFX cameras will have IBIS, so this becomes less of an issue.
-Of course, I do not know if this will hold true.
+I predict that all future GFX cameras will have IBIS, so this issue will become less of an issue.

-If you are on a budget check out the new Laowa 19mm f/2.8 Zero-D at $999.00.
-It will get you a wide-angle option for your GFX camera but will not be a match for the Fujifilm GF 20-35mm when it comes to optical performance and versatility.
+If you are on a budget, check out the new Laowa 19mm f/2.8 Zero-D at $999.00.
+It will give you a wide-angle option for your GFX camera but will not match the Fujifilm GF 20-35mm in terms of optical performance and versatility.

 Pros